You are here

 Waterloo Region has seven Municipal Heritage Committees, also known as Local Architectural Conservation Advisory Committees (LACACs), one for each city or township.
 Each committee keeps its own inventory of heritage buildings.
 The Government of Ontario maintains a list of Municipal Heritage Committees across the province.

-To trace the ownership of a piece of property, a visit to the Land Registry Office is often necessary.
-The lot and concession number are needed to do a land registry search.
+With the closure of Ontario Land Registry Offices in October 2020, land registry records are available on the Ontario Land Property Records Portal (ONland).
+To trace the ownership of a piece of property, the lot and concession number are needed to do a land registry search.
 This information is usually found on a deed, assessment notice or tax bill.

 The ONland portal offers help information and videos on their website.